ycpcs/cs370-fall2020/labs/lab15.md

 Congratulations, you have now written an application incorporating shadows.

-Next we will investigate how to apply multiple textures to an object.
+Next we will investigate how to add mirrors into the scene.